What is AI SEO? 2026 Definition + Platforms

 Common AI SEO mistakes to avoid

-Treating AI SEO as a separate channel from classic SEO
+Treating AI SEO as a separate channel

-Publishing high-volume AI-generated content without an editorial layer
+Publishing AI-generated content without an editorial layer

 Trying to write for the model